willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My Bluetooth audio headset isn't working as expected.

-Bluetooth audio peripherals do not work well with Windows Mixed Reality voice and spatial sound experiences.
-Bluetooth audio headsets cannot support microphone input and stereo output at the same time, so when using it for gamechat or other voice input, you won't hear stereo or spatialized sound.
+Microsoft does not recommend using Bluetooth audio headsets with Windows Mixed Reality.
+Bluetooth audio peripherals do not work well with Windows Mixed Reality voice and spatial sound experiences, and Bluetooth audio headsets cannot support microphone input and stereo output at the same time, so you won't hear stereo or spatialized sound when using it for gamechat or other voice input.
 Bluetooth audio headsets can also negatively affect your motion controller experience.
-Microsoft does not recommend using Bluetooth audio headsets with Windows Mixed Reality.

 ### Sound isn't coming from expected directions.

-The Windows Mixed Reality home includes spatial sound, so audio comes from the apps located in your home.
+The Windows Mixed Reality home includes spatial sound (audio that sounds like it comes from the apps located in your home).
 As you turn around and move closer or farther from each app, the sound direction and level will change to further the sense of realism.
-Here are some possible reasons that the sound direction may be unexpected:
+Here are some reasons for unexpected sound directions:
 * When you open and play music from a background-capable music app (like Groove Music) in your home and then open an immersive VR experience (like a game), the sound from the music app will crossfade from spatial sound to stereo.
 It may appear louder than before because there is no longer any distance between you and the sound.
 * If you had Cortana enabled on your host PC prior to using your Windows Mixed Reality headset, you may lose the spatial sound applied to the apps in your Windows Mixed Reality home.
 To fix this, either turn off "Let Cortana respond to Hey Cortana" in **Settings > Cortana** on your desktop before launching Windows Mixed Reality, or enable "Windows Sonic for Headphones" from within the Desktop app window in Windows Mixed Reality home:
     1. Left-click the speaker icon on the desktop taskbar and select it from the list of audio devices.